facebookresearch/theseus/README.md

 ```bash
 pip install theseus-ai
 ```
-We currently provide wheels with our CUDA extensions compiled using CUDA 10.2 and Python3.9.
+We currently provide wheels with our CUDA extensions compiled using CUDA 10.2 and Python 3.9.
 For other CUDA versions, consider installing from source or using our [build script](https://github.com/facebookresearch/theseus/blob/main/build_scripts/build_wheel.sh).